richb-intermapper/ScanSwitchesLogFiles/README.md

 The Layer2 discovery process is a series of SNMP table walks for each device.
 The L2 code asks for the following tables in sequence:

 * dot1d_Info
 * ifTable
 * ipAddrTable
 * dot1dBasePortTable_csi
 * dot1dstp_Info_csi
 * dot1dStpPortTable_csi
 * cdpCacheTable
 * lldpRemManAddrTable
 * lldpRemTable

- The scanl2logs.py program collates all the information about these requests to create the output file (CSV) that looks like this:
+The scanl2logs.py program collates all the information about these requests to create a CSV output file that looks like this:

 ```
 Reading switches.log, /Users/richb/Documents/SwitchesLogFiles/switches.log